Veigal/recognition-mnist-database/README.md

 ----------------------------------------------------------------------------------------------------------------------------
 I used and trained a Microsoft API (Custo Vision AI) to the recognit the digit.
 In the future probably I will use the TensorFlow to recognition, to develop my skills with machine learning concepts.

+The result in the frontend is being shown with "console.log ()".